willpuckett/zed-kanata/README.md

 ## 🗺️ Roadmap

 - [ ] Publish to Zed extension registry
-- [ ] Language server integration for diagnostics and completions
+- [x] Language server integration for diagnostics
+- [ ] Completions and hover information
 - [ ] Code snippets for common Kanata patterns
 - [ ] Formatting support for aligning deflayer blocks
+- [ ] Go-to-definition for aliases and layers

 ---